With over 100 listed rowers on Amazon, the Concept2 Model D Rowing Machine outshines them all!

 - Warranty is transferable to new owner if you choose to sell or give away your rower.

 - The effective start date is date of purchase.

 - Unsatisfied customers can simply pay to ship it back and their money will be refunded.

 - Double check with the retailer that this option is available.

 - Concept2 states, “this offer applies to factory direct sales to our customers in US and Canada only.”

 Concept2 Model D Price

 The price of the Model D doesn’t change much, whether you go to Amazon or other popular retailers.
 However, a lot of users purchased the rower through Amazon and mentioned the shipping and customer service were superb.
-They also offer great return policies and act as a layer of protection between the seller and buyer.
+They also offer free shipping on qualified orders, a great return policy, and act as a layer of protection between the seller and buyer.